A medical ventilator can be lifesaving when a person can’t breathe properly or when they can’t breathe on their own at all.

 Babies, children, and adults may need a medical ventilator for a short time while recovering from an illness or other issue.
 Here are some examples:

 - During surgery.
-A ventilator can temporarily breathe for you while you’re under general anesthesia.
+A ventilator can temporarily do the breathing for you while you’re under general anesthesia.

 - When breathing on your own is very difficult.
 A ventilator can help you breathe if you have lung disease or another condition that makes breathing difficult or impossible.